techsikandar/techsikandar.github.io/_posts/2019-05-29-creating-automating-serverless-app.markdown

     --capabilities CAPABILITY_IAM
 {% endhighlight %}

-Continue to read if you want to automate this application with AWS CI/CD.
+<br><br>Continue to read if you want to automate this application with AWS CI/CD.
 Before we proceed, copy the `profile-serverless` project to GitHub or CodeCommit.
-I am using GitHub.<br><br>
+I am using GitHub.

 ![cicd](/assets/aws/serverless/cicd.png){: .center-image }